-The world’s first commercial-scale CCS power plant, SaskPower's Boundary Dam Power Station in Saskatchewan, Canada, will become operational in October 2014.
-Two additional CCS power plants are under construction - Southern Company’s Kemper County Energy Facility in Mississippi and NRG's Petra Nova project in Texas.
+The world’s first commercial-scale CCS power plant, SaskPower's Boundary Dam Power Station in Saskatchewan, Canada, became operational in October 2014.
+Two additional CCS power plants are under construction in the United States - Southern Company’s Kemper County Energy Facility in Mississippi and NRG's Petra Nova project in Texas.

 The International Energy Agency (IEA) estimates that CCS can achieve 14 percent of the global greenhouse gas emissions reductions needed by 2050 to limit global warming to 2 degrees Celsius (IEA CCS Roadmap ).